ejrgigantone/ejrgigantone/README.md

 ### **Tools_>>**

 I like working with different tools either for statistical analysis, data processing, or visualization.
-Maps soon!
+I'm quite excited to learn more, one being Maps soon!
 * **R · Python · Stata · SQL · Git/GitHub · LaTeX · Looker Studio · Datawrapper**